Why we are The Kettledrum Inn

-Robin and Steve Reid have snapped up the Kettledrum Inn, Red Lees Road after it was on the market for more than two years.
+Robin and Stephen Reid (pictured) snapped up the Kettledrum Inn, Red Lees Road after it was on the market for more than two years.

 Robin, 52, said although investment in the pub trade was ‘a risk,' he was confident the Kettledrum could still be a success.
 He said: “We think there is still a business there to be had based on good beer, good food, and excellent service.